WolfOfFutility/UnTold/README.md

 # Untold
 A simple OpenSource key/value store to empower local development of developer projects.
 All objects are saved to file for re-use in later iterations.

+This repository currently only uses base go modules - no third party open source options are used.

 ## 1.0 - Queries
 The store can be queried with a few basic calls.
 Each of these calls fall into one of the C.R.U.D. categories and are structured similarly to the examples below.